ChipDev/StockTicker/README.md

 <li> Undoing wires to find broken / faulty connections
 </ul>

 <h3> Overall, this project isn't a stock ticker.
-It's a gateway to doing so many more projects with IOT, electronics, soldering, and things that can be impactful. </h3>
+It's a gateway to doing so many more projects with IOT, electronics, soldering, and projects that are impactful. </h3>